aroberge/ideas/docs/source/motivation.rst

-So, by creating this project, I'm hoping that enough examples will be created that could be **easily** adapted for exploring proposals submitted to python-ideas.
-If that is the case, I will likely benefit too as advanced Python programmers may make suggestions as to how to improve this project.
+So, by creating this project, I'm hoping that enough examples will be created that could be **easily** adapted for exploring proposals submitted to Python-ideas.
+If that is the case, I will likely benefit as well as advanced Python programmers might be interested enough to make suggestions as to how to improve this project.

 About the name
 --------------

 For this project, I was thinking of using ``importhook`` (singular) or ``importhooks`` (plural).
-However, there is already a project named ``importhook`` on Pypi and I thought that using the plural form would likely be just too confusing.
+However, there is already a package named ``importhook`` on Pypi and I thought that using the plural form would likely be just too confusing.

-I settled on ``ideas`` as I am guessing that the main application would be for people to try out suggestions from or for python-ideas.
+I settled on ``ideas`` as I am guessing that the main application would be for people to try out suggestions from or for Python-ideas.

+As I was looking at including other examples than the ones I mentioned previously, I came accross Andrew Barnert's `Stupid Python Ideas <http://stupidpythonideas.blogspot.com/>`_ blog, which includes an older post about `Hacking Python with import hooks <http://stupidpythonideas.blogspot.com/2015/06/hacking-python-without-hacking-python.html>`_.
+I've decided to adapt many of his examples, which I would not describe as **stupid** but rather as **entertaining** ``ideas``.